What are my responsibilities?

 - Store documents or media with credit card information in a locked drawer or filing cabinet accessible only by authorized personnel.

-- Report immediately to your supervisor and the Office of the Treasurer if you suspect credit card information has been lost, stolen, exposed, or otherwise misused.
+- Report immediately to your supervisor and the Information Security Officer for your campus if you suspect credit card information has been lost, stolen, exposed, or otherwise misused.

 - Submit a quarterly scan report, completed by an Approved Scanning Vendor (also called an ASV).
 DoIT and the Office of the Treasurer can facilitate your scan

-- Attend a PCI training class.
-Contact the Office of the Treasurer for on-site training or to learn more about what PCI training is offered.
+- Attend the university PCI training class upon hire and also annually.
+Contact the Office of the Treasurer for on-site training or to learn more about the University PCI training.

 PCI compliance: DO NOT

-- Physically write down any credit card information unless you are explicitly required to do so as part of your business processes.
+- NEVER physically write down any credit card information unless you are explicitly required to do so as part of your business processes.

-- Acquire or disclose any cardholder’s credit card information without the cardholder’s consent, including but not limited to:
+- NEVER acquire or disclose any cardholder’s credit card information without the cardholder’s consent, including but not limited to:

 - the partial sixteen (16) digit card number